PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

-  Server-list operations is now scheduled correctly Newly added contact with privacy setting is not hidden anymore Fixed unicode message receiving from Icq2Go! (messages were corrupted) Fixed Grant authorisation - not showed correctly and crashing randomly Move to group was not working properly
+  Server-list operations is now scheduled correctly Newly added contact with privacy setting is not hidden anymore Fixed unicode message receiving from Icq2Go! (messages were corrupted) Fixed Grant authorization - not showed correctly and crashing randomly Move to group was not working properly
   On accept/decline filetransfer miranda was sometimes disconnected Group with subgroups was deleted if empty, that messed up subgroups